NSW accommodation with incredible restaurants

 Nimbo Fork Lodge, Nimbo

-Imagine a picturesque lodge nestled in the hill of a misty Snowy Mountains valley.
-A lodge with lush interiors, views of a gum canopy and the surrounding countryside, and baths next to ceiling-high windows.
-Now imagine that experience is punctuated by meals at Three Blue Ducks, a restaurant run by the acclaimed farm-to-table and sustainability focused hospitality group of the same name.
+Imagine a picturesque lodge nestled in the hills of a misty Snowy Mountains valley with lush interiors, views of the surrounding countryside and baths next to ceiling-high windows.
+Now imagine that experience is punctuated by meals at Three Blue Ducks, a restaurant run by the acclaimed farm-to-table and sustainability-focused hospitality group of the same name.
 The menu is a mostly Mediterranean expression of Riverina produce, besides its Sunday lunches, where you’ll find a modern take on a British roast.

 Osborn House, Bundanoon